We’ll be forced to cancel cocoa road projects over galamsey activities – COCOBOD

 The financial challenges faced by COCOBOD as a result of this decline have prompted a shift in focus.

-The current priority is the completion of ongoing Cocoa Road construction projects.
+The current priority is the completion of ongoing Cocoa Roads construction projects.

 Prof. Kwateng indicated that once these projects are finished, COCOBOD may refrain from awarding new contracts, signaling a potential halt to future cocoa road initiatives.